 Personality: Faithful and social – English Cockers are people-lovers who are just as comfortable out on a hike or walk with the family as they are snuggled up between them on the couch.

 Whippets have a natural instinct to chase cat-sized and smaller animals and capable of jumping fences to claim their prize.
 Best places to let these pups run it off is your nearest dog park or a nice big fenced yard.

 Personality: Graceful, athletic and fast – a Whippet is never happier than in the company of reserved grown-ups and well behaved, gentle children.

-Adopt a Border Collie: Border Collies are devoted family companions who require creative, fit, outdoor loving pet parents.
-Complex games as well as obedience or agility classes will show you how this breed truly rises above the rest.
+Border Collies are devoted family companions who require creative, fit, outdoor loving pet parents.
+Complex games, as well as obedience or agility classes, will show you how this breed truly rises above the rest.

 Average Weight: 30-40lbs

 Personality: Protective and highly active, Border Collies never put their compulsive herding skills to rest and form very tight bonds to pet parents – shadowing you wherever you go.

 English Springer Spaniel

 From competitor to family companion, Springers easily adapt to a balanced life of purposeful activities that nurture their keen scent abilities, retrieving skills and one-on-one time with their pet parents.